Bank of America Co. (NYSE:BAC) Shares Sold by Silverlake Wealth Management LLC

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 30th.
 Stockholders of record on Friday, June 2nd will be given a $0.22 dividend.
 This represents a $0.88 dividend on an annualized basis and a dividend yield of 3.08%.
 The ex-dividend date is Thursday, June 1st.
 Bank of America’s dividend payout ratio is presently 26.43%.

-BAC has been the topic of several research analyst reports.
-BMO Capital Markets cut their price target on shares of Bank of America from $43.00 to $41.00 and set a “market perform” rating on the stock in a research note on Wednesday, April 19th.
+Several brokerages have issued reports on BAC.
+Keefe, Bruyette & Woods raised their price objective on shares of Bank of America from $28.00 to $29.00 and gave the stock an “underperform” rating in a research report on Wednesday, April 19th.
 Odeon Capital Group downgraded shares of Bank of America from a “buy” rating to a “hold” rating and set a $35.20 price objective on the stock. in a research report on Wednesday, March 8th.
-JPMorgan Chase & Co. lowered their price objective on shares of Bank of America from $38.00 to $34.00 and set an “overweight” rating on the stock in a research report on Monday, April 10th.
-Barclays lowered their price objective on shares of Bank of America from $48.00 to $39.00 and set an “overweight” rating on the stock in a research report on Wednesday, April 12th.
-Finally, Evercore ISI lowered their target price on shares of Bank of America from $36.00 to $35.00 in a report on Friday, May 12th.
+Wells Fargo & Company lowered their target price on shares of Bank of America from $52.00 to $45.00 and set an “overweight” rating on the stock in a report on Monday, April 3rd.
+Royal Bank of Canada lifted their target price on shares of Bank of America from $34.00 to $35.00 and gave the company an “outperform” rating in a report on Wednesday, April 19th.
+Finally, StockNews.com assumed coverage on shares of Bank of America in a report on Thursday, May 18th.
+They issued a “hold” rating on the stock.
 Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating and ten have issued a buy rating to the stock.
 According to MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $36.77.

 Bank of America Company Profile